State Law Protection

 Debt Collection

-Debt collectors who use deceptive means to collect debts can be sued under both the FDCPA and UTPCPL.
+Debt collectors who use deceptive or harassing means to collect debts can be sued under both the federal Fair Debt Collection Practices Act (FDCPA) and the Pennsylvania UTPCPL.

 Real Estate